nathanreyes/v-calendar/docs/guide/README.md

 We can also target other specific day properties, like `days: [6, 15]` for the 6th and 15th of the month, `weeks: [-1]` for the last week of the month and even `ordinalWeekdays: { [-1]: 1 }` for the last Sunday of the month.

-Consider another example of displaying dot indicators on the last Friday of every other month, starting on January 1st of 2018.
-We could do so like this.
+For the next example, let's display dot indicators on the last Friday of every other month, starting on January 1st of 2018.

 <guide-readme-cal-date-patterns-1 />